The North Remembers: At Winterfell

+Bran and Luwin meet with the Stark bannermen and other subjects to hear petitions and settle disputes in Robb's absence, during which Luwin offers Bran advice on leadership.
 After a prophetic dream, Bran visits the Godswood with Osha.
 Noticing a red comet, Bran declares it an omen of victory in the war, but Osha insists it means dragons have returned.

 In the Riverlands

-Robb informs the captive Jaime of Stannis' letter, surmising that Robb's brother Bran was crippled and his father Ned killed by the orders of Joffrey.
-Robb sends Jaime's cousin Alton Lannister to King's Landing with terms for peace, including the return of Robb's sisters Sansa and Arya and Ned's remains, and acknowledgement of Northern independence; Theon Greyjoy to ask his father, Lord Balon Greyjoy, for the naval force of the Iron Islands; and his mother Catelyn to negotiate an alliance with Renly's court.
+Robb informs the captive Jaime of Stannis' letter, surmising that Bran was crippled and Ned killed by the orders of Joffrey.
+Robb sends Jaime's cousin Alton to King's Landing with terms for peace, including the return of Sansa and Arya and Ned's remains, and acknowledgement of Northern independence; Theon to ask his father, Lord Balon Greyjoy, for the naval force of the Iron Islands; and Catelyn to negotiate an alliance with Renly's court.
 Catelyn tells Robb his father would be proud, but warns him not to trust Balon.

 In King's Landing

-During combats to celebrate King Joffrey Baratheon, the captive Sansa saves the drunkard Ser Dontos Hollard by convincing Joffrey to make him a fool.
-Tyrion Lannister, sent as Hand of the King in his father's stead, mocks his sister Cersei for letting Arya escape, having planned to trade the Stark girls for Jaime.
+During combats to celebrate Joffrey, the captive Sansa saves the drunkard Ser Dontos Hollard by convincing Joffrey to make him a fool.
+Tyrion, sent as Hand of the King in his father's stead, mocks Cersei for letting Arya escape, having planned to trade the Stark girls for Jaime.

 Cersei dismisses Stannis' letter to Joffrey as gossip.
-The City Watch murders King Robert's bastards, discovering too late that one, Gendry, has already left the city traveling to the Wall.
+The City Watch murders Robert's bastards, discovering too late that one, Gendry, has already left the city traveling to the Wall.
 Unbeknownst to the Lannisters, Arya is also with that caravan.